The IACOB project XV. Updated calibrations of fundamental parameters of Galactic O-type stars

 \subsection{Impact of SB1 systems on the calibrations}

-Among the \numCalib\ stars in our {\em calibrator sample}, 52 are classified as SB1.
+Among the \numCalib\ stars in our {calibrator sample}, 52 are classified as SB1.
 While we have highlighted individual SB1 systems with extreme properties throughout the previous sections, we now assess the global impact of binarity by evaluating how the exclusion of all SB1 stars affects each of the derived calibrations.

 In nearly all cases, removing the SB1 subsample does not significantly alter the resulting calibrations.
-The only notable exception is the spectroscopic mass calibration for LC~V stars (Figure~\ref{Msp_LCV_comp_SB1}), where excluding SB1s results in a slightly steeper trend for early spectral types.
-Above spectral type O6.5, the calibration flattens when SB1s are excluded, with mass differences reaching up to 8~$M_\odot$.
+The only notable exception is the spectroscopic mass calibration for LC~V stars (Figure~\ref{Msp_LCV_comp_SB1}), where excluding SB1s results in a slightly steeper trend for early SpTs.
+Above SpT O6.5, the calibration flattens when SB1s are excluded, with mass differences reaching up to 8~$M_\odot$.
 This deviation is driven by three SB1 stars with unusually high mass estimates in that regime.